-Our data derive from a couple of data sources.
+The data for the present study derives from a couple of sources.
 The primary occupational and industrial data source is the Italian labour Force Survey (ILFS) provided by the National Institute of Statistics of Italy (Istat).
-Data for workplace skills, the ICP4 survey, is obtained from the National Institute for Public Policies Analysis (INAPP).
-The ICP survey collects detailed information on the characteristics of all professions existing in the Italian labour market, particularly on the content of the work, knowledge, and skills it requires, the organisational structure where the work takes place.
+The data on workplace skills, the Italian Sample Survey on Professions $(ICP)^4$, is obtained from the National Institute for Public Policies Analysis (INAPP).
+ICP collects detailed information on the characteristics of all professions existing in the Italian labour market, particularly on the content of the work, knowledge and skills it requires, and the organisational structure where the work takes place.
 The ICP data provide extremely granular and valuable information on workplace skills and reflect the Italian labour market structure.

-The concept and survey questions are borrowed from the Occupational Information Network
+The concept and survey questions are borrowed from the Occupational Information Network (Onet)5 that is run by the Bureau of Labour Statistics in the USA.
+Up to date, there are two ICP waves: 2007 and 2013.
+In each wave, almost 16.000 workers are interviewed, representing approximately 800 occupational units at the five-digit level in the context of the Classificazione delle Professioni (CP), which is the Italian version of ISCO classification6.
+We use only one wave, the ICP 2013, to match the

-3See Balland, Broekel, et al. (2022) for an overview.
+3See Balland et al. (2022) for an overview.